gummyworm/monster/README.md

 Monster holds the active source file in memory (for editing), but assembles all included files directly from file.
-Files are stored with $0d line endings, but if you save your file with UNIX style line-endings, they will be automatically converted when the file is read in.
+Files are stored with $0d line endings, but if you save your file with UNIX style line-endings ($0a), they will be automatically converted when the file is read in.

 As with any work done with Commodore disk I/O, it is wise to regularly back up your files